junxit/us-congress-bills-111/metadata.md

 - 2009-01-15 — Introduced in Senate
 - 2009-01-15 — Read twice and referred to the Committee on the Judiciary. (text of measure as introduced: CR S615)
 - 2009-01-15 — Sponsor introductory remarks on measure.
 (CR S614-615)
+- 2009-03-05 — Committee on the Judiciary.
+Ordered to be reported favorably.
+- 2009-03-23 — Committee on the Judiciary.
+Reported by Senator Leahy without amendment.
+Without written report.
+- 2009-03-23 — Committee on the Judiciary.
+Reported by Senator Leahy without amendment.
+Without written report.
+- 2009-03-23 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 38.